 - Bathing, shaving, or washing clothes in public restrooms is not permitted.

 - Petitioning or conducting of surveys inside of Library buildings is prohibited.
 The circulation of petitions or surveys outside Library facilities may not impede the free access of the public to Library buildings and resources.
 Petitioners refusing to comply with this policy will be asked to leave Library property.
 (See Petitions, Surveys, and Electioneering Policy)

 - Cell phone use is prohibited in designated quiet areas and during classes or programs.
 To avoid disturbing others, calls in all other areas should be answered promptly and kept as brief and quiet as possible.
-Customers are expected to conduct lengthier conversations in the lobby or outside the building.
+Patrons are expected to conduct lengthier conversations in the lobby or outside the building.

 - The use of cameras or other recording devices is prohibited without the prior permission of the Library.

-- Customers are expected to abide by established time limitations for the use of public access computers and other equipment and must observe the Library's Computer Use Policy
+- Patrons are expected to abide by established time limitations for the use of public access computers and other equipment and must observe the Library’s Computer Use Policy.

-- Customers should leave the Library promptly at closing time.
+- Patrons should leave the Library promptly at closing time.

 - The use of skateboards, roller blades or scooters is not permitted on Library property.
 Bicycles are not permitted inside the Library.

-- Customers may not post notices or distribute leaflets without the prior authorization of the Library.
+- Patrons may not post notices or distribute leaflets without the prior authorization of the Library.